isomerpages/mlaw-acd/_information-for-regulated-dealers/1-duty-to-notify-registrar-of-changes.md

 ---
 layout: leftnav-page-content
-title: Duty to notify Registrar of Changes
+title: Duty to notify Registrar of change in particulars and circumstances
-permalink: /duty-to-notify-registrar-of-changes/
+permalink: /duty-to-notify-registrar-of-change-in-particulars-and-circumstances/
-breadcrumb: Duty to notify Registrar of Changes
+breadcrumb: Duty to notify Registrar of Change in particulars and circumstances
 collection_name: information-for-regulated-dealers
 ---